Classification of Unimodal Parametric Plane Curve Singularities in Positive Characteristic: Classification in characteristic

 \subsection{Characteristic $3$}

 In this section we assume characteristic $p=3$.
-In \cite{MP1} it is proved that parametrizations with with multiplicity $2$ are simple.
-Parametrizations with semigroup $\langle 3,4\rangle$ are simple since the only gap $\geq 3$ in the semigroup is $5$.
-Parametrizations with semigroup $\Gamma\geq\langle 3,7\rangle$ are at least bimodal (lemma \ref{lem6.3}) except parametrizations with semigroup $\langle 4,5\rangle$ which are simple (\cite{MP1}).
+In \cite{MP1} it is proved that parameterizations with with multiplicity $2$ are simple. parameterizations with semigroup $\langle 3,4\rangle$ are simple since the only gap $\geq 3$ in the semigroup is $5$. parameterizations with semigroup $\Gamma\geq\langle 3,7\rangle$ are at least bimodal (lemma \ref{lem6.3}) except parameterizations with semigroup $\langle 4,5\rangle$ which are simple (\cite{MP1}).